SecretFoundation/docs/development/secret-contracts/contract-migration.md

 Unfortunately, this is currently not feasible, at least not in a pretty way, because of limitations of the available json parsing libraries.
 The only one i'm aware of that can run on an environment that forbids floats is `serde-json-wasm`, but it doesn't support parsing unstructured messages (like e.g., `serde_json::Value`).
 A workaround then, is to include the message to the "backend" contract as a serialized JSON in a string field of the message to the facade.
 It's not as pretty but can be implemented without having to start rewriting ecosystem packages.

 Another, less flexible alternative, is to define the full API that you will commit to for the rest of the application's lifetime.
-Then. you can just parse-reserialize messages that aren't meant for the facade itself.
+Then, you can just parse-reserialize messages that aren't meant for the facade itself.

 ### Configurable Factory